Pahang Civil War: Terengganu

-Sultan Baginda Omar of Terengganu fully support Wan Ahmad's cause, seeing him as a tool to counter the rise of the Temenggong of Johor.
-Apart from supplying men and guns, Terengganu also allowed Kemaman and Dungun to be used as bases for much of the campaigns carried out by Wan Ahmad during the war.
+Sultan Baginda Omar of Terengganu fully supported Wan Ahmad's cause, seeing him as a tool to counter the rise of the Temenggong of Johor.
+Apart from supplying men and guns, Terengganu also allowed Kemaman and Dungun to be used as a base for much of the campaigns carried out by Wan Ahmad during the war.

 On May 17, 1858, during his stay at Kuala Terengganu, Governor Blundell extracted a promise from the Sultan that Wan Ahmad should be removed from Kemaman.
 In pursuance of his promise, the Terengganu ruler ordered Wan Ahmad to leave Kemaman and reside at Kuala Terengganu.
 Wan Ahmad compiled, only for a while, as soon as the Governor left for Singapore, he returned and renewed his warlike preparations.
-On June 26, 1861, during the second phase of the war, the new Governor Cavenagh wrote to the Baginda Omar hoping that the Sultan would persuade Wan Ahmad to return to Terengganu.
-On July 19 the Governor again wrote to the Sultan of Terengganu requesting him to persuade Wan Ahmad to leave Kemaman and cease creating disturbances.
+On June 26, 1861, during the second phase of the war, the new Governor Cavenagh wrote to Baginda Omar hoping that the Sultan would persuade Wan Ahmad to return to Terengganu.
+On July 19 the Governor again wrote to the Sultan of Terengganu requesting him to persuade Wan Ahmad to leave Kemaman and to cease in creating disturbances.

 Despite repetitive calls, with the threat of war, from both the British and Johor to cease his support to Wan Ahmad, Baginda Omar continued his assistance right until the end of the war.
-As a result of his refusal, while the Johor forces infiltrating inland to halt Wan Ahmad's advance, the Terengganu capital was bombarded by the Royal Navy in 1862.
+As a result of his refusal, while the Johor forces was infiltrating inland to halt Wan Ahmad's advance, the Terengganu capital was bombarded by the Royal Navy in 1862.